HomeArticlesBest OfBest Fitness Calculators

 Pace Calculator

 The Pace Calculator converts between distance, time, and pace per kilometer or mile, covering the core math behind race goal-setting and training planning for runners.
-It answers the two questions runners ask most often: what pace do I need to hold to finish a given distance in a target time, and what finish time does a given training pace project for a longer or shorter race distance.
-It's equally useful for planning interval splits during a training session and for setting a realistic goal pace ahead of race day.
+It answers the two questions runners ask most often: what pace do I need to hold to finish a given distance in a target time, and what finish time does a given training pace project for a longer or shorter race distance?
+It works just as well for planning interval splits during a training session as it does for setting a realistic goal pace ahead of race day.

 How We Evaluated

-We checked formula accuracy and currency for each calculator — confirming BMR uses Mifflin-St Jeor rather than the outdated Harris-Benedict equation, and that 1RM estimation uses an established formula (Epley or Brzycki) rather than a rough approximation.
+We checked formula accuracy and currency for each calculator, confirming BMR uses Mifflin-St Jeor rather than the outdated Harris-Benedict equation, and that 1RM estimation uses an established formula (Epley or Brzycki) rather than a rough approximation.
 We assessed breadth across both nutrition use cases (BMI, BMR, TDEE, macros) and training use cases (one-rep max, pace), since a complete fitness toolkit needs both rather than nutrition alone or training alone.
-We confirmed each tool required no sign-up, returned results instantly, and supported shareable URLs so results can be bookmarked and compared over time as part of tracking real progress.
+We confirmed each tool required no sign-up, returned results instantly, and supported shareable URLs so you can bookmark results and compare them over time as part of tracking real progress.

 Frequently Asked Questions

-The Mifflin-St Jeor equation is the current standard, replacing the older Harris-Benedict formula from 1919 (revised in 1984) that tends to overestimate calorie needs for most people.
-Mifflin-St Jeor calculates BMR as 10 × weight (kg) + 6.25 × height (cm) − 5 × age (years) + 5 for men, or −161 instead of +5 for women, and has been shown in validation studies to be more accurate across a broader range of body types than Harris-Benedict.
+The Mifflin-St Jeor equation is the current standard, replacing the older Harris-Benedict formula from 1919 (revised in 1984) that overestimates calorie needs for most people.
+Mifflin-St Jeor calculates BMR as 10 × weight (kg) + 6.25 × height (cm) − 5 × age (years) + 5 for men, or −161 instead of +5 for women, and validation studies have shown it to be more accurate across a broader range of body types than Harris-Benedict.

 BMR (Basal Metabolic Rate) is the energy your body burns at complete rest just to maintain basic functions like breathing and circulation.
 TDEE (Total Daily Energy Expenditure) takes BMR and multiplies it by an activity factor to account for movement, exercise, and daily activity, producing the actual number of calories you burn in a typical day.
 TDEE is always higher than BMR, and it's the figure to use when setting a calorie target for weight loss, maintenance, or gain.

-BMI is a useful quick screening tool calculated from height and weight alone, but it doesn't distinguish between muscle mass and fat mass, so a muscular athlete can register as 'overweight' on the BMI scale despite having low body fat.
-It's best used as a population-level screening indicator rather than a precise individual measure of health or fitness, and should be considered alongside other metrics like body fat percentage or waist circumference for a fuller picture.
+BMI is a useful quick screening tool calculated from height and weight alone, but it can't tell muscle mass apart from fat mass, so a muscular athlete can register as 'overweight' on the BMI scale despite having low body fat.
+It works best as a population-level screening indicator rather than a precise individual measure of health or fitness, and you should weigh it alongside other metrics like body fat percentage or waist circumference for a fuller picture.

 Macronutrient targets (protein, carbohydrate, and fat in grams) are calculated as percentages or gram-per-kilogram amounts of total daily calories, so an accurate TDEE figure is the necessary starting point before macros can be split out correctly.
-Get TDEE wrong and every macro target built on top of it will be proportionally wrong too, which is why the [TDEE Calculator](/tdee-calculator/) should be run before the [Macro Calculator](/macro-calculator/) rather than guessing a calorie target directly in the macro tool.
+Get TDEE wrong and every macro target built on top of it ends up proportionally wrong too, which is why you should run the [TDEE Calculator](/tdee-calculator/) before the [Macro Calculator](/macro-calculator/) rather than guessing a calorie target directly in the macro tool.

-No — formula-based calculators like BMR, TDEE, and BMI estimate values using population-level equations based on height, weight, age, and sex, while lab methods like indirect calorimetry (for BMR) or DEXA scans (for body composition) measure your actual physiology directly.
-Online calculators are accurate enough for practical training and nutrition planning for most people, but anyone with an atypical body composition or a specific medical need should treat them as a starting estimate rather than a clinical-grade measurement.
+Not exactly.
+Formula-based calculators like BMR, TDEE, and BMI estimate values using population-level equations based on height, weight, age, and sex, while lab methods like indirect calorimetry (for BMR) or DEXA scans (for body composition) measure your actual physiology directly.
+Online calculators work well enough for practical training and nutrition planning for most people, but anyone with an atypical body composition or a specific medical need should treat them as a starting estimate rather than a clinical-grade measurement.

 Recalculate TDEE and macros every 4-6 weeks during an active weight loss or gain phase, since body weight changes shift the BMR component of the calculation, and metabolic adaptation can cause actual energy expenditure to drift from the initial estimate over time.
-If your weight is stable and your goal is maintenance, recalculating every few months or whenever your activity level changes meaningfully is generally sufficient.
+If your weight is stable and your goal is maintenance, recalculating every few months or whenever your activity level changes meaningfully is usually enough.

-Yes — the same core tools apply to both goals with different targets.
-For weight loss, the [TDEE Calculator](/tdee-calculator/) and [Macro Calculator](/macro-calculator/) are set to a calorie deficit; for muscle gain, they're set to a calorie surplus with a higher protein target.
-The [One-Rep Max Calculator](/one-rep-max-calculator/) is specifically useful for muscle and strength gain goals, since training percentages for hypertrophy and strength programming are typically set as a percentage of 1RM.
+Yes, the same core tools apply to both goals with different targets.
+For weight loss, the [TDEE Calculator](/tdee-calculator/) and [Macro Calculator](/macro-calculator/) get set to a calorie deficit; for muscle gain, they get set to a calorie surplus with a higher protein target.
+The [One-Rep Max Calculator](/one-rep-max-calculator/) is especially useful for muscle and strength gain goals, since training percentages for hypertrophy and strength programming are typically set as a percentage of 1RM.

-Yes — results are encoded into the URL as you adjust inputs, so you can bookmark or share a specific calculation (a given weight, height, activity level, or training number) without needing to create an account or re-enter the same data later.
-This makes it straightforward to save a baseline calculation and compare it against a recalculated one weeks or months later to track real changes in your numbers.
+They are, results get encoded into the URL as you adjust inputs, so you can bookmark or share a specific calculation (a given weight, height, activity level, or training number) without needing to create an account or re-enter the same data later.
+That makes it easy to save a baseline calculation and compare it against a recalculated one weeks or months later to track real changes in your numbers.

 Related Articles